jorgebucaran/hyperapp/README.md

 ## Subscriptions

-We can dispatch an action when the user clicks on a button or types into a text field, but sometimes we want to react to something happening outside of our application.
-How do we subscribe to global events, animation frames, or clock ticks?
+Sometimes we want to react to interesting events happening outside of our application like subscribing to location changes, or the current time.
 Did the user resize the browser's window?
-Did the physical orientation of the hosting device change?
+Maybe we're building a game and want to hook into the browser's natural repaint cycle.
 Subscriptions allow us to listen for such things.

-Working with traditional event emitters requires complicated resource management like adding and removing listeners, closing connections, clearing out intervals—not to mention testing asynchronous code is tricky.
+The alternative, working with traditional event emitters, requires complicated resource management like adding and removing listeners, closing connections, clearing out intervals—not to mention testing asynchronous code is tricky.
 What happens when the source you are subscribed to shuts down?
 How do you cancel or restart a subscription?

-Subscriptions are plain objects that describe a connection to an event source.
-Similar to how we use a function to create virtual nodes instead of writing them out by hand, we use functions to create subscriptions of the type of event we want to listen to.
-For scheduling tasks and clock ticks there is [`@hyperapp/time`](lib/time), for global events like mouse or keyboard events there is [`@hyperapp/events`]().
+Subscriptions describe a connection to an event generator.
+Similar to how we use a function to create virtual nodes instead of writing them out by hand, we use functions to create a subscription of the type of event we want to listen to.
+For scheduling recurrent tasks there is [`@hyperapp/time`](lib/time), for listening to global events like mouse or keyboard events there is [`@hyperapp/events`]().
 Need to use WebSockets for two-way communication? [`@hyperapp/websocket`]() has your back.

 ### Controlling time

 Let's say you want to call a function every second or so.
 Maybe you're creating a turn-based game where each player has an allotted time to play.
 Usually, you'd use `setInterval` or concoct something with `setTimeout` to defer calling a function at a later date and keep track of the timeout ID so you can clear out the interval; for example, when you want to pause or resume the game.
 But what happens when the time needs to change dynamically?
 In some forms of chess, you have to add a certain number of seconds to the player's clock each time they move.
 Working with time will be our first foray into the world of subscriptions.

 We're going to build a simple clock that shows the current time.
-You can check out the [final result here]() before we dive into the code.
+You can try the [final result here]() before we dive into the code.
 When you're ready, install the [`@hyperapp/time`](lib/time) core package.
 Then, import the `interval` function into your program and create a new subscription as follows, specifying the action to dispatch and the interval delay.
 Unless otherwise stated, time is always measured in milliseconds.

 ```jsx
 import { h, app } from "hyperapp"